ietf-wg-nmop/Logistic/IAB Workshop.md

 operators and network management implementers are facing.
 This workshop ambitions to lay a new directional foundation for the continued future of network management protocols.
-Recommendations that come out of this effort are expected to be helpful to the IETF, the IRTF and implementers, operational groups, and other bodies.
+Recommendations that come out of this effort are expected to be helpful to the global industry, including the IETF, the IRTF, and implementers, operational groups, and other bodies.

 # Current state of the art